 Very few people won't know who British journalist-turned-television-presenter Piers Morgan is - or why he's been "cancelled" numerous times.

-Until March this year, Morgan was one of two hosts on the breakfast-time show, Good Morning Britain.
-In one segment alone, he managed to mock minority communities by taking aim at the BBC’s plan to teach children gender diversity, saying that he now identified as a “penguin”, and was accused of sexist remarks towards co-host Susanna Reid.
+In one segment alone, he managed to mock minority communities by taking aim at the BBC's plan to teach children gender diversity, saying that he identified as a "penguin", and was accused of sexist remarks towards co-host Susanna Reid.

-“It’s not fine that the BBC should be doing this,” he said in response to the plan.
-And then when Reid attempted to diffuse the situation, he added, “You women moan as well.
-Women have it so hard don’t they?
+"It's not fine that the BBC should be doing this," he said in response to the plan.
+When Reid attempted to diffuse the situation, he added, "You women moan as well.
+Women have it so hard don't they?
 They have it so hard.
 But you and your massive salary, working four days a week.
-Come on.”
+Come on."

-Even before this point, there had been multiple calls for ITV to fire the controversial host.
-He appeared to redeem himself to some critics after holding politicians to account during the coronavirus pandemic but this was short-lived.
+Even before this point, there had been multiple calls for ITV to sack the controversial host - though he appeared to redeem himself after successfully holding a handful of politicians to account during the Coronavirus pandemic.

-Soon afterwards, Morgan quit Good Morning Britain after a clash with a colleague over comments he made about Meghan Markle’s Oprah interview.
+Soon afterwards, Morgan quit Good Morning Britain after a clash with a colleague over comments he made about Meghan Markle's interview with Oprah.
 In the episode following the bombshell interview, he said that he did not believe Markle had been suicidal.
-The comments were slammed by mental health campaigners internationally, along with celebrities and other stars.
-Over 41,000 people registered complaints against the host with the Office of Communication (OFCOM).
+The comments were slammed by mental health campaigners internationally, along with numerous celebrities, and over 41,000 people registered complaints against the host with Ofcom.

 But despite all of this and more, it's difficult to argue that Piers Morgan has actually been "cancelled".
 Months after leaving GMB, he's up for an award at the National Television Awards for his time on the show.
 He continues to make headlines almost daily, with his Twitter account still active.